uber/baseweb/rfcs/checkbox.md

 * `initialState: {}`
   Initial state of an uncontrolled popover component.
-  * `isChecked` - an initial isChecked state.
+  * `checked` - an initial checked state.
 Check or uncheck the control.
 Default is `false`.
   * `isFocused` - an initial isFocused state.
 Make the control focused (active).
 Default is `false`
   * `isIndeterminate` - an initial isIndeterminate state.
-Indeterminate control value. isChecked is ignored.
+Indeterminate control value. checked is ignored.
 Default is `false`
 * `stateReducer: (type: text, nextState: {}, currentState: {}, e: any) => nextState`
   A state change handler.
   * `type` - state change type
   * `nextState` - a new state changes that will be set
   * `currentState` - current full state of the component
 * `children: func` should return `Checkbox` instance with standard or customized inner elements.
 It makes sense only for `StatefulCheckboxContainer` and is ignored by `StatefulCheckbox`
-* `$isDisabled: boolean`:
+* `disabled: boolean`:
   Disable control from being changed
 * `$placement: 'top' | 'right' | 'bottom' | 'left'`:
   How to position the label relative to the checkbox itself.
 Default is `right`